Best wireless speakers Buying Guide: Welcome to What Hi-Fi?'s round-up of the best wireless speakers you can buy in 2022.

 Read the full review: Sonos One SL

 An innovative and entertaining sequel (you'll find the originals below) that became a What Hi-Fi?
-Award winner in 2020.
+Award winner in 2020 and retained it for 2021.
 With this update, KEF brought hi-res streaming support all the way up to 24-bit/384kHz.
 DSD256 music files are now on the menu too, as well as MQA decoding for the playback of compatible downloaded files and hi-res Tidal Masters.

 Tidal is one of many streaming services directly accessible from the new KEF Connect app – you have Amazon Music, Qobuz, Deezer and Spotify, as well as internet radio and UPnP servers, at your fingertips too.